anbox-cloud/discourse-docs/install-appliance.md

 <a name="install-snap"></a>
 ### Install the snap

+[note type="information" status="Note"]Skip this section when installing from the AWS Marketplace.[/note]

 The Anbox Cloud Appliance requires a valid Ubuntu Advantage for Applications subscription.

 Before installing the appliance, you must attach the machine on which you're running the Anbox Cloud Appliance to your Ubuntu Advantage for Applications subscription.
 To do so, run the following command, replacing *<UA_token>* with your Ubuntu Advantage for Applications token: